 As a response to the challenging arts environment brought on by the Great Recession, the Foundation has focused on helping the sector transition to attract new audiences and meet the new economic reality.
 The way people experience the arts is also changing as our region continues to grow and become more diverse, requiring a fresh approach.
 How are traditional arts groups managing these changes?
 Are they being responsive to community interests?
 Are smaller, deeply rooted cultural arts groups thriving?
 Are traditional arts groups collaborating with smaller arts groups?
 What kind of help do they need?
-These are all questions that we will be answering as we work to Transform the Creative Economy.
+These are all questions we aim to answer as we work to Transform the Creative Economy.

 The Foundation raised $40,000 at a fundraising performance to launch the Dennis Mangers Fund for Young Performing Artists.

-Over 140 low-income youth in the Sacramento region received high-quality performing arts instruction as the result of five grants we awarded from our Dennis Mangers Fund for Young Performing Artists.
-These grants nurtured the talents of young performing artists from underserved communities in our community by providing them access to high-quality performing arts training and education.
-The $40,000 in initial funding for the program was raised at a performance celebrating the Fund and its namesake last year.
+Additionally, over 140 low-income youth in the Sacramento region have already received high-quality performing arts instruction as the result of five grants we awarded from our Dennis Mangers Fund for Young Performing Artists.
+These grants nurture the talents of young performing artists from underserved communities in our community by providing them access to high-quality performing arts training and education.
+The $40,000 in initial funding for the program was raised at a performance celebrating the Fund and its namesake.

 Foundation will contribute its expertise to Mayor’s new advisory committee